Esquilache Riots: Background

-The riots begin
+Riots begin

 On Palm Sunday, around 4 o'clock in the afternoon, two townsmen, dressed in the forbidden long capes and chambergos, provocatively crossed the Plazuela de Antón Martín.
 Several soldiers on guard stopped them to challenge the wearing of the prohibited garments.
 Insults were exchanged and the soldiers tried to detain them.
 One of the townsmen unsheathed a sword and whistled.
 A band of townspeople appeared and the soldiers fled.
 The rioters quickly took over Plaza de los Inválidos where muskets and sabers were stored.
 2,000 rioters marched on the Calle Atocha to the Plaza Mayor, shouting insults against Esquilache.
 They encountered Luis Antonio Fernández de Córdoba y Spínola, the 11th Duke of Medinaceli, whom they surrounded and persuaded to present petitions to the king.

 The duke reported to the king, who remained calm, unaware of the seriousness of the situation.
 The rioters meanwhile had destroyed many of the 5,000 lampposts that had been erected throughout the city by royal order as another well-intended modernization policy.
 The rioters' petition had included a demand that the unpopular Guardia Valona (Walloon Guards) be disbanded.
 This foreign regiment of the Royal Guard was recruited in the Austrian Netherlands and formed part of the permanent garrison of Madrid.
 A servant attached to Esquilache's household was knifed when the rioters made their way to the minister's mansion, which they sacked.
 They also stoned the mansion of the Grimaldi and approached the mansion of the Sabatini.
 That night, a portrait of Esquilache was burned in the Plaza Mayor.
 The king had still done nothing.

 On March 24, the situation worsened.
 The rioters, strengthened in numbers and in confidence, marched towards where the king was residing, in the Arco de la Armería de Palacio, which was defended by Spanish troops alongside the Walloons.

 The Walloon troops fired and killed a woman, increasing the number of rioters.
 A priest who made himself the rioters' representative managed to make his way to Charles and present him with the petitions.
 The priest's tone was ominous, and he promised to reduce the king's palace to rubble within two hours if the demands were not met.
 The rioters' demands included: